M-watermelon/WatermelonBlog/_posts/2022-04-3-Starting-picoCTF.md

 ### Research
 You are going to have to learn a lot of new things and learn to use a lot of new applications, so I suggest that you do lots of research, find the tools that best fit you, be it VSCode for programming, or Atom for example.
+**Learn to google!** This is one of the most important skills you will need for the future, it will be the foundation of your learning.
+There are tons of specific terminal commands and different syntaxes that you may need to be familiar with, so knowing how to find what you want will help.

 I've gathered a couple of handy resources that I still use today as a reference for cybersecurity.
 Here is a list of them:
 - [Pico primer](https://primer.picoctf.com/): This website might have some parts that are a little out of date, but it is a very comprehensive guide for beginner to intermediate levels.